Why dogs love KONGs (and you should, too)!

 Start with easy-level kibble KONGs.
 Your dog's basic kibble mixed with a little peanut butter at room temperature is usually a good first recipe to attempt - it is relatively simple for your dog to succeed at emptying the KONG, but is more exciting than that same kibble from a bowl.
 NOTE: you can (and should) use KONGs or other food dispensing toys to give your dog his meals.
 Skip the bowl!

 Mix up the recipe.
 To keep the KONG experience fun and fresh, try different mix-ins for these easy-level kibble KONGs, to see what your dog enjoys.
-Don't get stuck in a peanut butter rut :) Keep an eye towards your individual dog's food sensitivities and preferences.
+Don't get stuck in a peanut butter rut :) Keep an eye on your individual dog's food sensitivities and preferences.
 Your dog might LOVE one combo but turn his nose up at your next attempt.

 Freeze for a harder challenge.
 Once your dog is an expert at the room temperature easy-level KONG, try freezing those same KONGs for an added challenge.